How to choose the best time to send email marketing messages? Research-backed engagement stats

 - What’s happening where your email subscribers are located

 - What kind of products or services you sell

 - How often you normally send emails or marketing text messages

-And because there are so many factors to consider, Klaviyo’s Business Intelligence team collected and analyzed data from thousands of Klaviyo customers to try and find patterns brands like yours can rely on and simplify these answers.
+And because there are so many factors to consider, Klaviyo’s Business Intelligence team collected and analyzed data and metrics from thousands of Klaviyo customers to try and find patterns brands like yours can rely on and simplify these answers.
 We also chatted with email marketing experts to put together this guide on how to determine your email send times.

 Keep reading to learn: